Pallavi-Pandey/Pallavi-Pandey/README.md

 </p>

-Hey there!
+Hello there!
 I love to read, speak, and discuss trending tech, space, and science.

 -  I’m currently pursuing a BS in Data Science and Programming from **IIT Madras**
 -  I want to collaborate on any Python-based open-source or Data Science Project.